 Magna cum laude

-In addition to being a practitioner, Ed is a Professor of Architecture at Woodbury University in Burbank, California.
+In addition to being a practitioner, Ed led design studios for several years as a Professor of Architecture at Woodbury University in Burbank, California.
 Ed has also served as a Visiting Professor of Architecture at the Centro de Estudios Superiores de Diseño de Monterrey (CEDIM) in Monterrey, Mexico, as well as a frequent guest juror for studios at USC, Woodbury University, Otis College of Art and Design, and the Harvard University GSD Career Discovery program.
 He has been a speaker at numerous events, including the 2013 "Sustainability & Design" panel organized by Angeleno magazine, and the 2018 “Architecture & Beyond” lectures on notable emerging Los Angeles architects.
-Ed also served for four years on the Board of Directors for the Harvard Club of Southern California, and is currently the acting Chair of the Culver City Planning Commission.
+Ed also served on the Board of Directors for the Harvard Club of Southern California, and is currently on the Board of Directors of the Los Angeles Forum for Architecture and Design, as well as the acting Chair of the Culver City Planning Commission.